luciusmagn/magnusi.tech/posts/huoh.md

 # INTERLUDE: MEMORY DATASTORE 15B9B298SY79298N0NS76 > ZmlyYSBhbmQgbWFn

-Elsewhere, about a 100 years ago.
+Elsewhere, about a hundred years ago.

 Fira Angelica was a pirate.